705 S. New Street

 In collaboration with the Center for International Programs, the Office of Service-Learning and Volunteer Programs trains university staff and students to organize international Alternative Break Trips.
 These are trips coordinated during spring break, winter break, or summer sessions and are geared towards students interested in public service.

 The Alternative Break movement has grown substantially within the last 10 years.
 During spring of 2015, WCU will be offering a record breaking 6 trips (4 domestic, 2 international).
-The WCU Alternative Break program is a proud member of Break Away, the national organization which trains university staff and students on organizing service-learning trips worldwide.
+The WCU Alternative Break program is a proud member of Break Away, the national organization that trains university staff and students on organizing service-learning trips worldwide.
 All Alternative Break Trips at WCU follow the 8 Components of a Quality Alternative Break Program and utilize The Active Citizen Continuum.

 The Active Citizen Continuum is a developmental model that illustrates the process of becoming a lifelong active citizen.
 The Office of Service-Learning and Volunteer Programs leads workshops about this process for student leaders and academic service-learning courses.